Women and Mental Health

 - Suicide Prevention

-- Health Resources and Services Administration (HRSA): HRSA offers programs and resources on maternal health, including depression during and after pregnancy.
+- Maternal Health : The Health Resources and Services Administration offers programs and resources on maternal health, including depression during and after pregnancy.

-- NIH Office of Research on Women’s Health (ORWH): ORWH provides resources for mothers about maternal health on the Maternal Morbidity and Mortality portal.
+- Maternal Morbidity & Mortality Web Portal : This resource from the NIH Office of Research on Women's Health provides resources for mothers about maternal health.

 This video provides patient testimony and information on the signs and symptoms of postpartum depression and reinforces the importance of seeking help and treatment from a health professional.

 Learn about the signs, symptoms, treatments, and latest research on the menopause transition and depression.

 Got 60 seconds?
 Take a mental health minute to learn about eating disorders.

 - 988 Suicide & Crisis Lifeline : The Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week, across the United States.
 Call or text 988 to connect with a trained crisis counselor.
 Support is also available via live chat .
 Para ayuda en español, llame al 988.